- 1 Introduction to Ukraine

 Depending on where you are coming from, living as an expatriate in Ukraine can be favorable from a taxation perspective.
 The federal income tax is a flat rate of 18% with an additional 1.5% military tax.
 Now, if you are a freelancer or an independent contractor – it is possible to reduce your tax liability down to 5% as long as your income does not exceed 5,000,000UAH.
 The value-added tax or VAT is 20%, but in general, the cost of goods still remains lower than in most western countries.
 For more detailed information regarding taxes, Nexia has an excellent 2019 Ukraine taxation guide.

 Finding an apartment in Ukraine is a challenge, especially for those without local language skills.
-For the most part, traditional real estate agencies do not exist as they do in the west and as such, the majority of the market is moved by word of mouth and personal connections.
+For the most part, traditional real estate agencies do not exist as they do in the west.
+This means that the majority of sales are made through word of mouth and personal connections.
 The most used platforms for advertising real estate in Ukraine are lun.ua and olx.ua but they are in Ukrainian and Russian.
 One thing to be aware of is that if an apartment looks too good to be true, it probably is.
-It’s very easy to get scammed, and as a foreigner, you are especially vulnerable.
+Scams are very common, and even more so when accounting for foreigners.
 In Kyiv, the average price for a one-bedroom apartment will run about $400 – 800.
 One thing that you can do is rent an Airbnb for a month or so, and then try to negotiate with the owner.

 Apartment Hunting Resources

-Banking in Ukraine is no small task.
-If you require a personal banking account, be prepared to work.
+Banking in Ukraine as a foreigner is no small task.
+If you want a personal banking account, prepare yourself to work.
 While you can legally open an account in Ukraine as a foreigner, the process is prohibitively difficult.
-Theoretically, providing your passport, proof of address, and providing the origin of funds is generally all that’s needed to open an account.
+Theoretically, providing your passport, proof of address, and providing the origin of funds is generally all that you need to open an account.
 Sometimes there is a small administration fee, around $3.
-As mentioned, it is hit or miss, and if you do not speak Ukrainian, or Russian it will compound the level of difficulty in opening an account.
+It is hit or miss, and if you do not speak Ukrainian, or Russian it will compound the level of difficulty in opening an account.

 Depending on your requirements, it may not be necessary to have a local account.
 It would be worthwhile to check with your bank regarding partnership agreements with banks in Ukraine as they may waive ATM fees.
 Typically, ATM fees will be 2% of the transaction or a fixed price such as 50uah at Raiffeisen Bank Aval which allows a maximum withdrawal of 20,000uah ($780 as of 2019).

-Now, if you’ve decided an account is something you need, you may be happy to know that with the local currency, the hryvnia(uah), offer upwards of 10-12% interest, but inflation in Ukraine currently outpaces that.
-Accounts are insured up to 200,000uah, or about $8000.
+Another thing to note is that major banks insure deposits up to 200,000uah, or about $8000.
 It’s also fairly common for banks in Ukraine to become insolvent and file for bankruptcy.
-To avoid such issues, we recommend that you stick to larger international banks such as Raiffeisen Bank Aval, Credit Agricole, or UkrSibbank.
+To avoid such issues, we recommend that you stick to larger international banks such as Raiffeisen Bank Aval, Credit Agricole, Alfa Bank, or UkrSibbank.

-Ukraine, in theory, has public healthcare for its citizens.
+Healthcare in Ukraine is theoretically available free of charge for its citizens.
 In practice though, it is not entirely truthful.
 State-run medical facilities, which exist in all major towns and cities, often lack the most basic supplies from bandages to syringes and equipment.
 Therefore the responsibility for supplies falls on the patient.
 State hospitals are also usually understaffed due to low wages and due to this, it is customary to pay the doctors, surgeons, nurses, and anaesthesiologists directly.